Where talk IS action

 Since the inception of The Conversation in January 2006, we have taken action through programming and advocacy work.
 Our vision for future action includes a multiplicity of social issues, but our current work focuses primarily on education, the arts, and peace and justice, often integrating these areas in innovative ways.

-The Conversation has envisioned, initiated, and brought to fruition multiple programs and events in these three areas:
+The Conversation has envisioned, initiated, and brought to fruition multiple programs and events in these three areas and works closely with other local groups to support initiatives aligned with our vision:

 2) The Arts